DenisFeofanov/nvim-config/README.md

 - Packer will be automatically installed if it's not present.
 - Plugins will be automatically installed.
-- Plugin configurations will be applied after the plugins are installed.

-4. TODO: Log in into github for sync command (optional)
+4. TODO: Log in into github for syncing the repo